-When a snowstorm begins, the Department responds by applying a sand and salt mix to all town roads.
-Treating these roadways serves two purposes: it prevents the snow from bonding and compacting to the pavement and it keeps traffic moving.
-Three sanding trucks equipped with sanders are used for this operation.
+When a snowstorm begins, the Department responds by applying salt to most town roads.
+Pre-treating these roadways serves two purposes: it prevents the snow from bonding and compacting to the pavement, and it keeps traffic moving.

-2. During the Storm
+2 During the Storm

-Plowing operations begin when approximately three (3) inches of snow accumulate on the ground.
-8 Highway vehicles and 6 Emergency Operators are called in to assist with snow removal operations.
-Each vehicle is assigned to a pre-determined route and will remain in this pattern (repeating the route) until the storm subsides.
-These routes have been designed such that each piece of equipment completes one circuit of the route in 2.5- 3.5 hours barring equipment breakdown, or unanticipated emergency elsewhere in Town.
+Plowing operations begin when approximately three inches of snow accumulates on the ground.
+At the same time as roads are plowed, salt is spread on the roads.
+For larger storms, emergency operators are called in to assist with snow removal operations.
+Each vehicle is assigned to a pre-determined route and will remain in this pattern until the storm subsides.).
 The main objective "during" the storm is to keep roadways passable.
 At the end of the storm, the plows begin to widen out all roads by pushing back the amassed snow beyond the edge of the road.
-Residents may want to wait until the roads have been widened out before clearing the entrance of their driveways.
+We advise residents wait until the roads have been widened out before clearing the entrance of their driveways.

 Please be advised that the snow must not be shoveled or plowed back into the street from the resident's driveway.
 This creates a hazard to traffic and requires our staff to return to clear it from the street.
-Town By-Laws Chapter X section 12 prohibits the plowing or blowing of snow across any public way, street or roadway with applicable fines for this offense
+Town By-Laws Chapter X, Section 12 prohibits the plowing or blowing of snow across any public way, street or roadway with applicable fines for this offense.